I have done many DIY projects including water cisterns, incinerators, and palled sheds, explaining every step I took.

-What Is A Pallet Shed?
+What Is a Pallet Shed?

-Reusing these pallets helps support the plant's green efforts by saving trees.
-The pallets can be disassembled and the wood members utilized individually or the entire pallet can be used as a structural building component.
-Whole pallets fastened together securely make sturdy walls and roofs for a variety of buildings like garden or storage sheds.
+Reusing these pallets helps support green efforts by saving trees.
+The pallets can be disassembled and the pieces of wood can be utilized individually, or the entire pallet can be used as a structural building component.
+Whole pallets fastened together securely make sturdy walls and roofs for a variety of buildings, like garden or storage sheds.

 Newspaper classifieds "free" or "to give away" columns are also a good local resource to search.
-Many business post a sign at their warehouse entrance advertising free pallets.
+Many businesses post a sign at their warehouse entrance advertising free pallets.
 If you see a business yard with a huge stack of pallets, you can always check with the administration office to see if they are willing to give their pallets away.

-Sorting The Pallets
+Sorting the Pallets

 Fitting It All Together

-Finishing The Shed
+Finishing the Shed

 The door of the shed is made from an old piece of 1/2 inch plywood that I had in my storage materials.
 I used two pieces of an old piano hinge to hang the door and screwed the hinge to the plywood of the door and through the tin siding into the pallet skid of the shed wall.
 I cut out the bottom of the door and hung a piece of tarp over the opening making a dog entrance.

-What To Do With All The Waste Wood?
+What to Do With All the Waste Wood?